HausDAO/monorepo/libs/utils/README.md

 **Constants** are a set of constants that are used throughout our libraries and apps that we need to frequently use and that we want to ensure are consistent.

-`chainData.ts`

-This contains constants and helpers related to working with networks.
-For example, the `VALID_NETWORKS` is a list of the networks that we currently support in our apps.

-There are several utility functions related to the network as well, such as `getNetwork`, `isValidNetwork`, and `addKeychain`.
-These are used throughout our apps and libraries, and we'll be including deeper documentation about them in the future.

 `contracts.ts`

 Exports contract addresses for contracts that we commonly use throughout our packages.

-`endpoints.ts`

-Exports the endpoints for the `V3_SUBGRAPH`, `EXPLORERS`, and the `GNOSIS_API`.

 `proposals.ts`